The Other Brontë Sister

 Born in 1820, Anne was the youngest of the surviving Brontë sisters.
 The eldest, Maria and Elizabeth, had died of tuberculosis aged 9 and 10.
 The terrible disease would go on to first claim the only son, Branwell, then Emily, then Anne herself, who died in May 1849, just under a year after The Tenant of Wildfell Hall was published and only months after her brother and sister, leaving Charlotte in control of her literary legacy.
 Like her siblings, Anne had the run of her father’s library as a child and was also active in the Brontë’s famous imaginary worlds, breaking away from Charlotte and Bramwell’s ‘Angria’ to create ‘Gondal’ with Emily.
 She attended Roe Head School in Mirfield, where Charlotte was by then a teacher, and although a successful, if shy, student, her health suffered, and she also experienced a religious crisis.
 Charlotte began to worry about Anne’s health.

 From this period (largely from Charlotte’s correspondence, editorial input and her discussions with Elizabeth Gaskell), the portrait of Anne that has passed into history is that of a quiet, pious and ‘frail’ young woman, doomed from the outset to an early grave and never fully realising her literary potential.
 As Charlotte wrote to her friend and publisher, William Smith Williams, after watching Anne face death with quiet dignity: ‘She died without severe struggle – resigned – trusting in God – thankful for release from a suffering life – deeply assured that a better existence lay before her’.
 And this ‘Christian death’, continued Charlotte, ‘did not rend my heart as Emily’s did’.
 Instead, ‘I let Anne go to God and felt He had a right to her’.
-This, she explained, was because ‘Anne, from her childhood seemed preparing for an early death’.
+This, she explained, was because ‘Anne, from her childhood, seemed to prepare for an early death’.

 Being the daughter of a poor clergyman – Patrick Brontë possessing neither property nor a private income – Anne needed to support herself.
 As Charlotte would later describe in Jane Eyre and Anne in her first novel, Agnes Grey, the only realistic employment options for an educated but indigent middle-class woman were teaching or becoming a governess.
 Anne chose the latter, and in 1839, aged 19, she went to work for the Ingham family at Blake Hall, near her old school.
-The experience was traumatic, Anne writing to Charlotte that the brother and sister in her charge were wild, disrespectful, and completely uncontrollable.
+The experience was traumatic, Anne wrote to Charlotte that the brother and sister in her charge were wild, disrespectful, and completely uncontrollable.
 The children were spoilt and indulged by their mother, who gave the young governess no support, always taking the side of her offspring while her husband berated Anne for her supposed failures.
 By the end of the year, Anne had been dismissed as incompetent.
-The demonic Bloomfield children of Agnes Grey, a novel in part concerned with the formation of upper-class young men through education and cultural socialisation, are clearly based on the Ingham brood, just as Agnes’ experiences mirror Anne’s to the point of creative nonfiction.
+The demonic Bloomfield children of Agnes Grey, a novel in part concerned with the formation of upper-class young men through education and cultural socialisation, are clearly based on the Ingham brood, just as Agnes’ experiences mirror, Anne’s to the point of creative nonfiction.

 The following year, Anne obtained another position as governess, this time with the Robinsons of Thorp Green Hall, near York (‘Horton Lodge’ in Agnes Grey).
 Although faced with similar problems to those at Blake Hall, she persevered and became highly valued by her employers, the girls in her care remaining close friends until her death.
 All her siblings also worked briefly as tutors or governesses and struggled with discipline and lack of support, but only Anne made a success of it.
-In 1843, she helped her brother secure a post as a tutor to the Robinson’s only son.
-But Bramwell began an affair with Mrs. Robinson, and both he and his sister were forced to resign at the end of 1845, Anne writing in the back of her Prayer Book: ‘Sick of mankind and their disgusting ways’.
+In 1843, she helped her brother secure a post as a tutor to Robinson’s only son.
+But Bramwell began an affair with Mrs Robinson, and both he and his sister were forced to resign at the end of 1845, Anne writing in the back of her Prayer Book: ‘Sick of mankind and their disgusting ways’.
 (Whether she was referring to her brother or former employers is unclear.
 Presumably, it was both.)
 The seed of Agnes Grey, and perhaps even The Tenant of Wildfell Hall, may well have been planted in her mind that day.

 Bramwell had hoped to marry Lydia Robinson after the death of her husband but she spurned his advances.
 Already erratic and libertine by nature, the broken-hearted Bramwell fell into a downward spiral of depression, alcohol and opium addiction, and debt.
-His pathetic yet determined self-destruction was witnessed by his family at Howarth until he died of TB in September 1848, aged just 30, his condition exacerbated and accelerated by his continued drinking and laudanum use, and brutal periods of withdrawal when the money from loans begged from friends ran out.
-Although Jane Eyre, Agnes Grey and Wuthering Heights all saw print the year before Bramwell’s death, with The Tenant of Wildfell Hall published in June 1848, he was so far gone by then it remains uncertain whether he was even aware of them.
+His pathetic yet determined self-destruction was witnessed by his family at Howarth until he died of TB in September 1848, aged just 30, his condition was exacerbated and accelerated by his continued drinking and laudanum use, and brutal periods of withdrawal when the money from loans begged from friends ran out.
+Although Jane Eyre, Agnes Grey and Wuthering Heights all saw a print the year before Bramwell’s death, with The Tenant of Wildfell Hall published in June 1848, he was so far gone by then it remains uncertain whether he was even aware of them.
 Six months later, having denied her symptoms and refused any medical help until it was too late, Emily followed him to the grave.

 Again drawing on her experience as a governess, Anne was writing The Tenant of Wildfell Hall as Bramwell was drinking himself to death in the home the family shared.
 The horror of this experience, crossed with the toxic masculinity of Blake Hall (the infamous ‘boys will be boys’ bird-torturing episode in Agnes Grey was a true story), and the sexual intrigues of the Robinson household were all poured into the pages of her book.
 And while Agnes Grey by ‘Acton Bell’ had been reasonably successful, especially for a debut novel, The Tenant of Wildfell Hall was an instant bestseller, the first edition selling out even faster than had Jane Eyre.

 With its combination of unflinching realism, revolutionary gender politics and sensational drama, The Tenant of Wildfell Hall was nothing short of a masterpiece, Algernon Charles Swinburne later writing of it: ‘as a study of utterly flaccid and invertebrate immorality it bears signs of more faithful transcription from life than anything in Jane Eyre or Wuthering Heights’.
 And like most masterpieces, it was misunderstood in its own time, despite – or more likely because – it was such a hit.
-Contemporary sales versus critical reception therefore paint two very different pictures.
-These were even more complicated by confusion over authorship, some critics convinced that Ellis, Acton and Currer Bell were all the same person, while others, such as Sharpe’s London Magazine, believed that ‘despite reports to the contrary … no woman could have written such a work’.
+Contemporary sales versus critical reception, therefore, paint two very different pictures.
+These were even more complicated by confusion over authorship, some critics were convinced that Ellis, Acton and Currer Bell were all the same person, while others, such as Sharpe’s London Magazine, believed that ‘despite reports to the contrary … no woman could have written such a work’.

-Charles Kingsley in Fraser’s Magazine praised the novel’s moral power, writing that ‘society owes thanks, not sneers, to those who dare to shew her the image of her own ugly, hypocritical visage’.
+Charles Kingsley in Fraser’s Magazine praised the novel’s moral power, writing that ‘society owes thanks, not sneers, to those who dare to show her the image of her own ugly, hypocritical visage’.
 He did, however, qualify this by noting that it was ‘not a pleasant book to read’, and that ‘The fault of the book is coarseness’ which ‘makes it utterly unfit to be put into the hands of girls’.
 The Athenaeum similarly praised the book as ‘the most entertaining novel we have read in a month past’ but warned the ‘Bells’ collectively ‘against their fancy for dwelling upon what is disagreeable’.
 And these mixed signals were by far the best of the English reviews.
 The Spectator, for example, declared that:

 The Tenant of Wildfell Hall, like its predecessor [Jane Eyre], suggests the idea of considerable abilities ill applied.
 There is power, effect, and even nature, though of an extreme kind, in its pages; but there seems in the writer a morbid love for the coarse, not to say the brutal; so that his level subjects are not very attractive, and the more forcible are displeasing or repulsive… There is a coarseness of tone throughout the writing of all these Bells.

 The Rambler, meanwhile, subscribing to the view that Jane Eyre and The Tenant of Wildfell Hall were written by the same person, felt that Anne’s novel was ‘not so bad a book as Jane Eyre’, which was ‘one of the coarsest of the books we ever perused’.
 Fiercely defending the patriarchy, the Rambler liked the Reverend Millward best among her characters.
-As a satirical figure representing provincial ignorance and arrogance among the Anglican clergy, this preference was akin to hailing Mr. Bumble the Beadle the true star of Oliver Twist.
+As a satirical figure representing provincial ignorance and arrogance among the Anglican clergy, this preference was akin to hailing Mr Bumble the Beadle the true star of Oliver Twist.
 With a dark prescience, the review concluded with the hope that ‘Unless our authoress can contrive to refine and elevate her general notions of all human and divine things, we shall be glad to learn that she is not intending to add another work to those which have already been produced by her pen’.

 The problem was that The Tenant of Wildfell Hall was so subversive on so many levels.
 The Rambler therefore also took issue with the doctrine of Universal Salvation argued by the novel’s heroine, as did Sharpe’s London Magazine, which did not mince its words: